 Huntsman spiders exist all over the world.
 The Japanese ones happen to be rather large, up to palm size.
 And hairy.
 If you can’t stand to be in the same enclosed space with them, I don’t blame you, but apart from the fact that they fell out of the ugly tree and hit every branch on the way down, they aren’t dangerous.
 They can bite, but usually don’t.
 They don’t make webs and turn your home into a horror house.
 They aren’t aggressive, unless it is a female with eggs, and usually keep to themselves in some corner—like your underwear drawer, behind the curtain you just opened and so on.

-9. Giant Centipede (Scolopendra subspinipes)
+9. Giant centipede (Scolopendra subspinipes)

 Japanese name: Mukade

 Kill it!
 Burn it with fire!
 I am usually known to love all animals, but I draw the line at giant centipedes.
-Up to 20 cm long, these hideous creatures can not only bite you (which is described to hurt 10 times as much as a bee sting but isn’t fatal), they are also mildly venomous and aggressive.
+Up to 20 cm long, these hideous creatures can not only bite you (which is said to hurt 10 times as much as a bee sting but isn’t fatal), they are also mildly venomous and aggressive.
 Not a great combo for any house guest.
 They have a tendency to appear out of nowhere and move really quickly toward people’s feet, probably to hide under them.
 Also, Japanese people who live in rural, mountainous areas have told me that they like to snuggle up in bed with you if you sleep on a futon.
 Great.
 Sleep tight then and sweet dreams!

 If you encounter one, get rid of it.
 In this case, it means killing it.
 Because throwing it out won’t work.
 They are territorial (they fight over territory with the huntsman by the way, keep that in mind before you smack that spider) and will just walk right back in.
 They live a couple of years, so they’ll be around for a while as a cherry on top.
 And don’t touch it, because a) it can bite and b) they secrete an irritating substance from their exoskeleton that you don’t want to get on your skin, making them both venomous AND poisonous, how wonderful.

 Apparently some Japanese people actually do kill it with fire or hot water but that sounds very cumbersome and unnecessarily dramatic.
 More practical (but equally horrid if you think about it in depth) is to vacuum it away.
 It is my best advice.
 Also, again, check for cracks from where they could come in.
 They can also come up through drains, so cover them when not in use.
-Keep your home dry, they can only live in humid areas.
+Keep your home dry; they can only live in humid areas.

 And finally, tidy up!
 They love to hide under clutter on the floor or leaning on walls.
-Last resort, there are mukade powders and sprays available in drugstores and supermarket.
+Last resort, there are mukade powders and sprays available in drugstores and supermarkets.
 They are usually labeled with a picture of a centipede and the katakana ムカデ.
 Sprinkle or spray around doors and windows to stop centipedes from entering.

 10. Japanese giant hornet (Vespa mandarinia japonica)